-I've worked in policy and public affairs for almost a decade and worked on campaigns at the local, national and global-level.
-I set-up ‘I have a voice’ after reflecting on my own experience of leaving further education politicially ignorant and unequipped to confidently articulate my views, especially if they were challenged.
+I've worked in policy and public affairs for almost a decade, working on campaigns at the local, national and global-level across major policy challenges such as climate change and our ageing population.
+I set-up ‘I have a voice’ (IHAV) after reflecting on my own experience of leaving further education knowing nothing about politics and feeling unequipped to confidently articulate my views, especially if they were challenged.

 I stumbled across a profession that showed me there are lots of parliamentary mechanisms that enable citizens to push for change.
 In a time where political discourse can be divisive, I want to show young people how they can use existing democratic processes to raise their voices in a way that promotes open-mindedness and compassion, and leads to effective action.

 I am studying History and International Relations at Lancaster University.

 Since joining IHAV, I have been able to campaign about issues that really matter to me.
 As someone that suffers from a chronic illness, I was keen to improve awareness of disability rights.
 As a result, I have met with the Minister for Disabled People to discuss improving opportunities for young disabled people seeking employment.

 I have gained political awareness that I am keen to share with other politically active young people across the UK.

 I am also captain of my University netball team which has allowed me to develop my leadership skills and show my competitive side!